ecodynlab/GALUP/Modules 2/module1.md

 **4.2 Running Time Series Analysis**<br>
 - In the following example, we will use GEE to run a Time Series Analysis and print a chart to show results for a selected area in Ghana.
 Please use the video tutorial in **Section 4.1** to follow along.

-- Copy the script [Time Series Analysis](https://github.com/ecodynlab/GALUP/wiki/Scripts#04_time_series_analysis) and paste into the GEE code editor.
+- Copy the script [Time Series Analysis (Linear Fit)](https://github.com/ecodynlab/GALUP/wiki/Scripts#05_linear_fit) and paste into the GEE code editor.
 This is the same script that will be used in Exercise with slight alterations necessary to complete the Exercise.
 - The script includes:<br>
   a.
 Defining variables for dates of interest: **ST_DATE** and **EN_DATE** <br>
   b.
 Defining the region of interest using 4 coordinates: **Longitude_min**, **Latitude_min**, **Longitude_max**, **Latitude_max** or draw using drawing tools <br>